ataylor284/spring-security-eventlog/README.md

 * AuthenticationFailureBadCredentialsEvent - a bad username or password
 * AuthenticationSuccessEvent - a successful login
 * InteractiveAuthenticationSuccessEvent - a successful login where the user entered his/her username and password
+* AuthenticationSwitchUserEvent - user having ROLE_SWITCH_USER has assumed the identity of a (likely different) user
 * Logout - a user logged out interactively